dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 ![Variance-Calculation](/assets/images/dspost/statistics/Variance-Calculation.jpg)

+## Are correlation and regression different or same thing?

+If you want to study the magnitude or direction of the relationship between two variables you can use correlation **statistical measure**.

+Regression analysis is a **statistical technique** used to analyze the relationship between two or more variables.
+It can also help in prediction.

 ## What is Covariance and how to calculate it?
+The idea behind variance and covariance is same.
+The only difference is in variance we check the variation of one column from it means, but in covariance we check how closely two different variables walk together.

 Let's assume your dataset has 2 columns age, and experience.
 We want to know the relationship between these two columns, for this we can calculate covariance, how strongly two column values move together.
 They can move in the same direction or in opposite direction.
 A higher absolute value means two columns are moving strongly with each other.

 It is calculated as the **sum of the “products of the differences” between each “data point in one set” and the “mean of that set”**, and the **differences between the corresponding data points in the other set and the mean of that set**, divided by the number of data points.